 The Halton Hills Sports Museum will collect, restore, preserve and display historically significant artifacts and memorabilia that recognize the important social and community development contribution that sport has played in the Town of Halton Hills.Materials will be presented in the best possible conditions to promote pride in the community, create esteem through sport and recognize contributions of volunteers.The displays in the Museum will honour and perpetuate accomplishments and contributions of people from all eras and sports throughout the Town’s communities.

-The Halton Hills Sports Museum Hall of Fame will bring in five new inductees at its 12th-annual ceremony on Thursday, June 21 at the John Elliott Theatre in Georgetown.
+The Halton Hills Sports Museum Hall of Fame brought in five new inductees at its 12th-annual ceremony on Thursday, June 21 at the John Elliott Theatre in Georgetown.

-Special guest speaker for the evening is Canadian thoroughbred racing jockey legend Sandy Hawley.
+Special guest speaker for the evening was Canadian thoroughbred racing jockey legend Sandy Hawley.